AdobeDocs/commerce-operations.en/help/installation/system-requirements.md

 ### RAM

-Upgrading the Magento applications and extensions you obtain from Commerce Marketplaces and other sources can require up to 2GB of RAM.
+Upgrading the applications and extensions you obtain from the Commerce Marketplace and other sources can require up to 2GB of RAM.
 If you are using a system with less than 2GB of RAM, we recommend you create a [swap file](https://support.magento.com/hc/en-us/articles/360032980432); otherwise, your upgrade might fail.

 ### System dependencies

-Magento requires the following system tools for some of its operations:
+Adobe Commerce and Magento Open Source require the following system tools for some operations:

 *  [bash][]
 *  [gzip][]